Abdennacer-Badaoui/RadeonFlow_Kernels/build_project_with_kernel_builder_guide.md

 REGISTER_EXTENSION(TORCH_EXTENSION_NAME)
 ```
-torch_binding.h containing function declarations; For instance, the `gemm` kernel has the following declaration in `torch_binding.h`:
+The `torch_binding.h` file contains function declarations.
+For instance, the `gemm` kernel has the following declaration in `torch_binding.h`:

 ```h
 #pragma once